vienneraphael/cookiecutter-uv/README.md

 If you want to customize default values for this project:
 1. Clone or fork this project
 2. Edit [`cookiecutter.json`](./cookiecutter.json) and insert your default values
+3. You can then choose what the default values generate by manipulating the [`post_gen_hooks.py`](./hooks/post_gen_project.py) file.

+In addition, you can extend step 3 to fully adapt the generation logic to your needs (e.g., adding or removing files, renaming paths, injecting extra configuration).
+All the files and templates located in `{{cookiecutter.project_name}}` correspond to the default generated structure.
+You are free to modify them to define the base templates for your own project.

 ## Acknowledgements